 You don’t have to wait until adversity hits to make your pivot, to do that thing that you know you were meant to do.

 Start slow.
 Discover and develop your joy in the off hours.
 See if it’s sustainable.
 Find your tribe, those who lift you up and believe in your vision.
 Immerse yourself in that thing or idea that’s pining within you and see where it takes you.

 When a bond trader can pivot and become a photographer and storyteller with no formal training, it’s fair for us to ask – what story am I meant to live out and tell?
 Brandon’s story is inspiring only because he chose to write a new narrative – the one he was meant to live right now.

 Are you pursuing your Joy Venture?
 What life are you meant to live right now?

-Watch these clips for a bit more inspiration and to learn about Brandon’s story and his approach to Humans of New York.
+Watch this clip for a bit more inspiration and to learn about Brandon’s story and his approach to Humans of New York.